simao-ferreira/dotfiles/DOCS-Mi3/README.md

 ## File Manager
 Mi3 has two file managers, one is ranger, a terminal file manager.
-Ranger is written in python, has three columns, the middle one is the *working* panel, to move between them you can use arrows or other defined keys.
+Ranger is written in python, by default presents three columns, the middle one is the *working* panel, to move between them you can use arrows or other defined keys.
 The most right column allows previews for files and images.
 It includes capabilities *vim-like* with keybindings and bookmarks.
 It is also possible to use external scripts.

 To make `ranger` display hidden files edit `rc.conf` with `set show_hidden true`.

 Ranger uses the default color scheme defined at `.Xresources`, but a specific theme can be set, adding `set colorscheme <scheme>`, by default comes with `deafult`, `jungle`, `snow` and `solarized`.

-Adding to Ranger there is also pcmanfm, a very well integrated File Manager.
+Adding to Ranger there is also pcmanfm, a standard linux integrated File Manager.
 Very similar to the gnome version.

 ## Menu
-By default there dmenu, a bar, usually on the top, where it's possible to search for applications.
+By default there dmenu, a fast and light menu for the X system, it's presented as a bar, usually on the top, where it reads text from STDIN and creates a menu with options related to the user input, the navigation is done by moving through options using the arrow keys (or other defined for the same purpose) and uses the `dmenu_run` wrapper for application launcher.

+To run it from the console run`dmenu_run`, if a top bar exists, like `i3status` or `polybar`, `dmenu` will appear on top of it.

 However there are other options, with more "eye-candy" one of those is rofi.